 In this most recent WSJ piece, though, Hamza gives what I think is the most credible voice yet to the notion that France and Germany are so steadfast in their opposition to the deposing of Saddam because they are grossly complicit in his illegal weapons programs, and are motivated not only by greed but also by the fear of the revelations of their underhanded deals directly in violation of the UN resolutions they voted for.
 Hamza focuses mostly on the money issue, but he

 Now, when Steven Den Beste first speculated about this, he offered what were worst case scenarios should some kind of treachery by Germany or France show up.
-At the time, I read it and thought, “Hmmm, quite scary, very unlikely pet sex story.”
+At the time, I read it and thought, “Hmmm, quite scary, very unlikely.”

 The “unlikely” part is frankly starting to lose out to the “scary” half in my mind.
 The end of the UN.
 The end of NATO.
 The end of the EU.
-The US withdrawing from Germany erotic stories with animals.
+The US withdrawing from Germany.
 And with what Donald Sensing has written recently…

 When I read on Drudge that Madonna is planning a “shocking” “anti-war, anti-Bush” “commentary” of a video that will accompany the media blitz for her latest toilet paper roll of sonic idiocy to be digitized and sold for $16.99, I think of the most succinct summation of just what Madonna is, brought to us by the lads of South Park: